kpsdev1/Rock-Paper-Scissors/README.md

 ## Features:

 ### How to Play
-- The game instructions are displayed once the game loads and will be the first thing that the user sees.
+- The game instructions are displayed once the game loads and it is the first thing that the user sees.
 - Here the user will learn how to play the game and see the rules of Rock, Paper, Scissors.
-- When the user wants to play a game they can just click the **Start Game** button and this will allow them to start the game, when the **Start Game** button is hovered over the button background color changes to black and the text changes to white.
+- When the user wants to play a game they can just click the **Start Game** button and this will allow them to start the game, when the **Start Game** button is hovered over the button background color changes to black and the text to white.

  ![Instructions and rules](readme-docs/images/rules.png)